ggasp/examples/v3/java/README.md

 1. `./gradlew runNewsletterExample` (for execution of the newsletter example)
 2. `./gradlew runConfirmationExample` (for execution of the confirmation mail example)

+Before you can run the examples, you have to adapt the `config.props` and the `recipients.csv` files.

 ## Basic Newsletter Example ##